-Constitutional review of legislation may be at "a priori" (preventive) or at "a posteriori" (reactive) stage, that is to say, before or after the statutes have come into force.
-The "a priori" review is available in France whose Constitution only authorizes "a posteriori" review in a specific hypothesis provided by art.
+Constitutional review of legislation may be at the preliminary (a priori) or ex post facto (a posteriori) stage, that is to say, before or after the statutes have come into force.
+A priori review is available in France whose Constitution only authorises a posteriori review in a specific hypothesis provided by Art.
 37.2.

-The object of "a priori" review in France can be statutes (organic or ordinary lois), standing orders of the Parliament and International treaties before National Assembly ratifies them.
+The object of a priori review in France can be statutes (organic or ordinary laws), standing orders of the Parliament and international treaties before the National Assembly ratifies them.

-Organic lois and standing orders of the parliamentary chambers must automatically be submitted to constitutional review before being promulgated.
-Ordinary lois and International treaties may only be referred to the Conseil Constitutionnel at the request of any of the following political organs: the President of the Republic, the Prime Minister, the President of
+Organic laws and standing orders of the parliamentary chambers must automatically be submitted to constitutional review before being promulgated.
+Ordinary laws and international treaties may only be referred to the Conseil constitutionnel at the request of any of the following political organs: the President of the Republic, the Prime Minister, the President of the National Assembly, the President of the Senate, sixty deputies (approximately the 10% of the whole National Assembly) or sixty senators (approximately the 20% of the whole Senate).

-Austria (Verfassungsgerichtshof): 14 judges.
-Eight of them, included the President (Chief Justice) and the Vicepresident, appointed by the Council of Ministers; three elected by the Nationalrat, and three by the Bundesrat.
+&lt;sup>1 Austria (Verfassungsgerichtshof): 14 judges.
+Eight of them, including the President (Chief Justice) and the Vice-president, apointed by the Council of Ministers; three elected by the Nationalrat, and three by the Bundesrat.

 Belgium (Cour d'arbitrage) 12 judges.
-Appointed by the King from a list of 24 candidates proposed by the Senate.
+Appointed by the King from a list of 24 candidates proposed by the Senate or the House of Representatives.